bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to get context(s) from a still image.
-Now, testing solid whole to rotate partials match.
+Now, testing solid whole to rotate partials match, and, deducting z-axis variable scaled one.

 Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .